Stepan-Kasyanenko/keyfinder-js/README.md

 ## Keyfinder-js

-This is a fork of https://github.com/ibsh/libKeyFinder/ on javscript with no dependency.
+This is a fork of https://github.com/ibsh/libKeyFinder/ on javascript with no dependency.